Security deposit amount

 If the tenant does not meet the conditions, the landlord has the right to keep part or all of the security deposit to cover costs.
 If the costs exceed the security deposit, the landlord can take legal action to claim for the money owing.
-A tenant who disagrees with deductions from the security deposit may also apply to the RTDRS or Court.
+A tenant who disagrees with deductions from the security deposit may also apply to the Residential Tenancy Dispute Resolution Service or court.

 If there are no deductions for rent, cleaning, repairs, or other costs, such as utilities, late fees or legal fees, the landlord must pay the tenant the full deposit plus interest within 10 days of the day the tenant gave up possession of the rental premises.

 However, if there are deductions, the landlord must do one of the following within 10 days: